sumit-kumar-jha1709/Da-Blog/README.md

 # Da-Blog
+1. Designed by using HTML, CSS, JavaScript and ReactJS.

+2. This blog allows user to Read, Create and Delete any blog(s).

+3. Have engineered a pseudo-database using JSON.

-Da-Blog, a mini-blog web application engineered using HTML5, CSS3, ReactJS and JSON Pseudo database.
-This mini-blog allows user to Create, Read &amp; Delete a blog using useState, useEffect and a customized reactjs hook named useFetch to Fetch the data, i.e., to fetch the blogs from JSON database
+4. Have engineered a custom react hook named useFetch to fetch the data, i.e., the blogs from the pseudo JSON DB to the Home Page

+5. Have utilized useHistory hook of react to push the screen to the home page the very instant we add a new blog.